VictorTrucker/master/README.md

 # Java Code Samples
-Root repository for Java code samples
+Root repository for Java code samples ...
+These samples range in complexity from extremely simple to marginally complex ...